RiteshKhan/ampHmat/README.md

 ## One example

-Set the input as follows in the main_file.m
+Set the input parameters as follows in the main_file.m
 ### Input
 ```
 d_dim = 2;